Alain Montpetit

-Alain Montpetit (September 24, 1950 – June 10, 1987) was a television and radio personality in Quebec, as well as an actor.
+Alain Montpetit (September 24, 1950 – June 10, 1987) was a Canadian television and radio personality in Quebec, as well as an actor.

 Montpetit was a native of Westmount, where he was born and where he grew up.
 His grandfather was Édouard Montpetit, founder of the Faculty of Social Sciences at the University of Montreal.
 He was the son of André Montpetit, a prominent labour lawyer, founding chair of the board of the Institut de recherches cliniques de Montréal and a judge of the Quebec Superior Court, chairing the Commission of Inquiry into Working Conditions in the Post Office 1966.

-He studied at the National Theatre School of Canada and UCLA.
+Montpetit studied at the National Theatre School of Canada and UCLA.
 During his days in the United States, he worked at KMET/Los Angeles, California and ran a pirate radio station near the Canada–United States border.
 On his return to Montreal, in the early 1970s he became a full-time airstaffer at CKGM.
 After that stint at the Top 40 AM outlet, he would take the offer of being the host of a radio show on CKMF-FM at the start of the fashion for disco.
 Thanks to the station's emphasis on disco, it went from 48,000 listeners to around 500,000.
 Montpetit was also hired to host a disco dance show on Montréal's private French-language TV station, Télé-Métropole.

 According to François Roy, a friend and colleague at the time, Montpetit did not particularly like disco music.
 However, he took advantage of the opportunity and was known as Montreal's "King of Disco", accepting sizable payment in cash or drugs from various club owners for spending time at their establishments.